Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions

-Jets are reconstructed from charged tracks in the TPC and neutral towers in the BEMC using the anti-$k_{T}$ algorithm from the FastJet package~\cite{fastjet} with a resolution parameter $R = 0.4$.
+Jets are reconstructed from charged tracks in the TPC and neutral towers in the BEMC using the anti-$k_{\text{T}}$ algorithm~\cite{antikt} from the FastJet package~\cite{fastjet,fastjet3} with a resolution parameter $R = 0.4$.
+Only tracks with $p_{\text{T}} > 2~\text{GeV}/c$~ and towers with $E_{\text{T}} > 2~\text{GeV}$ are used in the jet reconstruction in order to control the effects of background fluctuations.
 The reconstructed jet axis is required to be within $|\eta| < 1-R$.
-Only tracks with $p_{\text{T}} > 2~\text{GeV}/c$~ and towers with $E_{\text{T}} > 2~\text{GeV}$ are used in the jet reconstruction in order to control the effects of background fluctuations.
-Furthermore, the reconstructed jet must include as one of its constituents a BEMC tower that fired the HT trigger.
-While in most jet reconstruction analyses it is necessary to subtract an average background energy from the reconstructed jet $p_{\text{T}}$~\cite{fastjetrhoA}, the $2~\text{GeV}$ cut on tracks and towers makes this subtraction unnecessary here.
-Instead, background fluctuations are handled using an embedding procedure described later.
+The reconstructed trigger jet is the highest-$p_\text{T}$ jet that includes a BEMC tower that fired the HT trigger.
+While in most jet reconstruction analyses it is necessary to subtract an average background energy from the reconstructed jet $p_{\text{T}}$~\cite{fastjetrhoA}, the $2~\text{GeV}$ cut on tracks and towers reduces the heavy-ion background significantly and makes a simple unfolding procedure more appropriate.